Stu O'Dell

 Stewart Harry O'Dell (born November 27, 1951) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Washington Redskins and Baltimore Colts.
-He played college football for the Indiana Hoosiers and was selected in the 13th round of the 1974 NFL draft.
+He played college football for the Indiana Hoosiers and was selected 332nd overall in the 13th round of the 1974 NFL draft.
 His football career was abruptly interrupted by a serious lower extremity injury.